CLI Companion

 hapi build [options]

-* `--output <path>`: Define the output directory for the built assets.
+* `--output <path>`: Specifies the output directory for the built application.
+Defaults to `./dist` or similar.

-* `--clean`: Clean the output directory before building.
+* `--clean`: Removes the output directory before starting the build process, ensuring a fresh build.

 1. **Basic Production Build:**